 Workplace Hidden Opportunities uniquely explores what many global thought leaders argue is the most effective way to improved economies, communities, and world order – creating good and meaningful jobs.
 The workplace and corporate real estate infrastructure is the most vibrant and readily available platform at every level from unskilled labor to C-suite leadership to advance this objective.

 Section 1.
-Organization and Context put the evolution in perspective.
+Organization and Context put the evolution of workplace in perspective.

 Section 2.
 Ecosystem Participants defines the cast of characters and is comprised of: enterprise executives, managers and staff; service providers; auditors, underwriters, and analysts; networks and associations; colleges and universities; and public-private partnerships.

 Section 3.
-Component Costs of Real Estate details twelve areas of business activity that forms the foundation for managing the assets and operations of a single location and the portfolio.
+Component of Real Estate details twelve areas of business activity that forms the foundation for managing the assets and operations of a single location and the portfolio at large.

 Section 4.
 Industry Segments distills and rolls up ninety-nine Standard Industry Classification codes into eight broad segments where there is commonality regarding the use of real estate.

 Section 6.
 WHO Intelligence Network spotlights global thought leaders across the universe and puts them in a single registry at this companion digital platform.
 Connecting the dots is no easy task.
 There are 2 billion Facebook Users and 500 million LinkedIn members as of the 2nd quarter 2017.
 These numbers are increasing daily.
-Because of the dynamic changes in the industry are occurring at mach speed, the introduction of innovation detail is available both with the publication of Our Book and here on the more fluid network platform.
+Because dynamic changes in the industry are occurring at mach speed, the introduction of innovation detail is available both with the publication of Our Book and here on the more fluid network platform.
 If you would like to participate, it is as easy as posting your interest to the Contact Us page.

 Unique and Important Characteristics